Graph Neural Networks Inspired by Classical Iterative Algorithms: Ablation Study

 We also show how results change when using a different truncating hyperparameter $T$ on attacked Cora and Citeseer.
 The results are reported in Table \ref{table:truncating}.
-Overall, the model performance is relatively stable with respect to $T$, with the best performance occurring with $T=2$ (this result is even better than was reported in Table 4 of the main paper for Citeseer data).
+Overall, the model performance is relatively stable with respect to $T$, with the best performance occurring with $T=2$.